Your resume is your professional first impression, and just like in-person encounters, you rarely get a second chance at making it count.

 The Applicant Tracking Systems (ATS) recruiters and hiring managers use to find qualified candidates will read your resume before human hands pick it up.
 And they only find you via the keywords associated with the job description.
 So, you need to include those within the text-- this means the job title as well.

-When a recruiter is reading your headline, he or she shouldn’t have to read between the lines.
-Keep the text to one sentence in length that highlights your skills and experience directly related to the position.
+When a recruiter or hiring manager is reading your headline, he or she shouldn’t have to read between the lines to grasp the qualifications that position you as the best fit for the role.
+Keep the text to one to three sentences in length, and highlight your skills and experience as they directly relate to the position.

 3. Tailor each headline

-The rule of thumb is to have your resume specifically tailored to each position you apply to, and the same goes for your headline.
+Just as you would tailor your resume to each position you apply to, the same goes for your headline.
 Use specific stats or achievements if applicable.